Enhancing Preference-based Linear Bandits via Human Response Time: Empirical results

+We evaluate the estimation performance of the GSE variations on the ``sphere'' synthetic problem, a standard linear bandit problem in the literature~\citep{li2023optimal,tao2018best,degenne2020gamification}.
+Details are provided in \cref{app:sec:exp:sphere}.

 Estimation performance, as discussed in \cref{sec:estimation}, depends on the utility difference $x^\top\theta^*$ and the barrier $a$.
-To adjust the utility differences, we scale each query by scaling each arm $z$ to $c_{\mathcal{Z}}\cdot z$.
-We vary $a$ across a range of common values from the psychology literature~\citep{wiecki2013hddm,clithero2018improving}.
-For each pair $(c_{\mathcal{Z}}, a)$, the system generates $10$ random problems and runs $200$ repeated simulations per problem.
-In each simulation, the GSE variations sample $50$ queries without considering the response time budget and then compute $\widehat{\theta}$.
-Performance is measured by $\mathbb{P}[\argmax_{z\in\mathcal{Z}} z^\top \widehat{\theta}\neq z^*]$, aligning with the best-arm identification goal outlined in \cref{sec:setting}.
-To isolate estimation performance, we grant $\lambda_{\text{hard}}$ access to the true $\theta^*$, allowing it to perfectly compute the weights $\dot{\mu}(x^\top\theta^*)$ used in \cref{alg:GSE:design:hard} of \cref{alg:GSE}.
+We vary $a$ over a range of values commonly used in psychology~\citep{wiecki2013hddm,clithero2018improving}.
+To examine how preference strength impacts estimation, we scale each arm $z$ to $c_{\mathcal{Z}} \cdot z$, effectively scaling each utility difference $x^\top\theta^*$ to $c_{\mathcal{Z}} \cdot x^\top\theta^*$.
+Small $c_{\mathcal{Z}}$ values correspond to problems with weak preferences, while large values correspond to strong preferences.
+For each $(c_{\mathcal{Z}}, a)$ pair, the system generates $100$ random problem instances and runs $100$ repeated simulations per instance.
+In each simulation, the GSE variations sample $50$ queries, ignoring the response time budget, and compute $\widehat{\theta}$.
+Performance is evaluated by $\mathbb{P}[\argmax_{z\in\mathcal{Z}} z^\top \widehat{\theta}\neq z^*]$, which reflects the best-arm identification goal defined in \cref{sec:setting}.
+To isolate the effect of estimation, we allow $\lambda_{\text{weak}}$ access to the true $\theta^*$, enabling it to perfectly compute the terms $\dot{\mu}(x^\top\theta^*)$ used in \cref{alg:GSE:design:weak} of \cref{alg:GSE}.